joegattnet/joegatt.net-couriers/README.md

 # To do

-- Use github projects for this list
+- Use github projects for this list?
-- Genericise parse to include sanitise
-- Make all current tests work
-- Make sure citations.js is easy to understand
-- Simplify components
-- Create tasks folder
-- Call tasks from route
-- Make db tests with mocks
-- Make integration tests
-- Build postgres triggers
-- Finalise tresholds and breakage when committing/pushing
-- Finalise dx
+- Remove superfluous files, keep structure